jxgu1016/Gabor_CNN_PyTorch/README.md

 These two implementations are sharing the same infrastructure level code.

 ## Requirements
-- PyTorch 1.1.0 (order versions are not supported)
+- PyTorch 1.1.0 (older versions are not supported)
 - torchvision

 ## Install